Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 U.S. citizens.

-In 1968, CHAOS aimed to amass files on 300,000 individuals through the surveillance of
+In 1968, Operation CHAOS aimed to amass files on 300,000 individuals through the surveillance of

 mail, travel records, and wiretaps.
 Agents in Sweden intercepted U.S. deserters and draft-dodgers